alessandrofacchin/briscola/README.md

 # Briscola

-A framework for playing the Italian game of Briscola with two players, designed following the structure in OpenAI Gym.
+A framework for playing the Italian game of Briscola with two players, designed following the structure in OpenAI Gym